Flemington railway station: History

 Flemington station opened in 1884.
 On 25 May 1924, it was relocated further west to its present site when the Main Suburban line was quadrupled from Homebush to Lidcombe.

 From 1923 until 1972, extensive cattle yards existed opposite the station to the north.
 This was redeveloped as the Sydney Markets in 1975.
 It included railway sidings for produce trains.
 These have since been decommissioned.
 When Enfield Yard was closed for redevelopment in the mid-1990s, the sidings became a locomotive changeover point for freight trains.

 The suburb of Flemington, south of the station, has long been residential.
-In 1992, the suburb of Flemington has been officially renamed "Homebush West", although this name is only really used as a technical term for the houses above the station.
-Due to the change in the official name of the suburb and the importance of the neighbouring Sydney Markets, in 2015 a proposal was raised to rename the station to "Sydney Markets railway station".
+In 1992, the suburb of Flemington was officially renamed "Homebush West", used as a technical term for the houses north of the station.
+Due to the change in the official name of the suburb and the importance of the neighbouring Sydney Markets, in 2015 a proposal was raised to rename the station to Sydney Markets.

 An upgrade to the station was planned from 2014 and works completed in 2018, resulting in the replacement of the historic concourse with a new one with lift access to the platforms.

 To the west of the station is the Flemington Maintenance Depot where the Olympic Park line branches off.
 Between the station and the Sydney Markets lie two tracks exclusively used by freight trains travelling between the Main North line and the Metropolitan Goods line.